Gruž

-Gruž (Gravosa - Santa Croce) is a neighborhood in Dubrovnik, Croatia, about 2 km northwest of the Old City.
+Gruž (Gravosa - Santa Croce) is a neighbourhood in Dubrovnik, Croatia, about 2 km northwest of the Old City.
 It has a population of approximately 15,000 people.
 The main port for Dubrovnik is in Gruž as well as its largest market and the main bus station "Libertas".
 While historically a manufacturing and industrial base for Dubrovnik, today it is one of the city's main residential areas along with Lapad and Mokošica.

 From the 13th century and greatly through the 16th, Gruž was a separate town from Dubrovnik that provided a summer retreat for the inhabitants of the Republic of Ragusa.
 The shores, like those of Ombla, are populated with a great many stone homes and former summer palaces that are surrounded by cultivated grounds.

 Starting in December, 1910, Gruž was the terminus point for the now defunct Dubrovnik tram that ceased running in 1970 following a deadly accident where the tram slipped off its rails and landed in the park in front of Pile Gate.
 The line has since been replaced by bus routes.